-There are many different styles of cowboy hats, yet many people struggle to tell them apart.
+Many types of cowboy hats exist, yet many people struggle to tell them apart.
 In today’s article, we’ll clear up the confusion by exploring the unique characteristics of each type and its associated terminology.
 Dive in and discover the fascinating world of cowboy hats!

 The cowboy hat transcends its role as an accessory, becoming a symbol and representative of popular culture.
 The market for these iconic hats is segmented by several factors, including different styles of cowboy hat shapes (material), sales channels (online vs. offline), and geographic regions.